 Working in a service industry environment can come with its operational challenges.
-When dealing with a database of customers, it is common to get overwhelmed with contacts, leads, referrals, emails, processes, and appointments.
+When you are dealing with customers, it is easy to get overwhelmed with contacts, referrals, emails, and appointments.

 There are, however, solutions designed for small to medium-sized businesses, that will help you keep track of processes through well-coordinated business automation.

-Traditionally, business (process) automation is the task of an individual or team (not necessarily IT) overseeing the digital transformation of your company.
+Traditionally, business (process) automation is the task of an individual or team overseeing the digital transformation of your company.
 This role has been refined into what is now formally recognized as a business analyst.
 It involves a highly detailed audit of your business’s processes and workflows.

 This is priced as an input (operational) cost or some form of revenue.
 The business analyst is a role like that of a quantity surveyor – but essentially with operational software.